 Location.
-44° 54.642′ N, 93° 20.982′ W. Marker is in Edina, Minnesota, in Hennepin County.
+44° 54.643′ N, 93° 20.979′ W. Marker is in Edina, Minnesota, in Hennepin County.
 Marker is on Eden Avenue west of Grange Road, on the right when traveling west.
+Marker is at Frank Tupa Park.
 Touch for map.
-Marker is at Frank Tupa Park.
-Marker is at or near this postal address: 4924 Eden Avenue, Minneapolis MN 55424, United States of America.
+Marker is at or near this postal address: 4918 Eden Avenue, Minneapolis MN 55424, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Minnehaha Grange Hall (here, next to this marker); In 1939, this was more than just a park. (approx. 2.2 miles away); Como–Harriet Streetcar Line (approx. 2.3 miles away); First School House (approx. 2.3 miles away); Geology of Minnesota (approx. 2.3 miles away); Harriet Bandshells / Our Park Legacy (approx. 2.4 miles away); The Crash of Flight 307 (approx. 2.7 miles away); PFC.
+Old Cahill School (here, next to this marker); In 1939, this was more than just a park. (approx. 2.2 miles away); Como–Harriet Streetcar Line (approx. 2.3 miles away); First School House (approx. 2.3 miles away); Geology of Minnesota (approx. 2.3 miles away); Harriet Bandshells / Our Park Legacy (approx. 2.4 miles away); The Crash of Flight 307 (approx. 2.7 miles away); PFC.
 Jimmy Berray (approx. 3.2 miles away).

 More about this marker.

 James A. Bull, first Master of the Minnehaha Grange

 Oliver H. Kelley, founder of the Patrons of Husbandry

 Typical Grange Hall interior with officers in position, 1874

 Also see . . .
 City of Edina.
 Grange Hall.
 (Submitted on May 18, 2012.)